FIRST ALERT WEATHER DAY FOR POSSIBLE STRONG STORMS

 Your First Alert Weather Forecast:

-It’s a FIRST ALERT WEATHER DAY for the risk of thunderstorms this afternoon.
-A few of these scattered storms after lunch may be strong, with downpours, high winds and some hail.
-Some of these storms may also coincide with the end of the school day.
-Parents should be on alert for changing weather as they’re picking up their kids after school.
+It’s a FIRST ALERT WEATHER DAY for the risk of thunderstorms throughout the afternoon & evening.
+A few of these scattered storms may be strong, with downpours, high winds and a brief spin up tornado.
 These hit and miss thunderstorms will wrap up shortly after sunset...

-Similar to yesterday, it’s going to be another warm, humid and breezy day.
-Inland high temperatures will be close to 80 degrees, with cooler conditions by the lakeshore.
-Regardless, temperatures will be well above average despite the mostly cloudy sky.
+Some areas have received rain this afternoon and have been socked in on cloud cover which could limit the strength of any storms that form this weekend.
+Highs will range from the low 70s to the low 80s across the area.
+After the storm threat is over by late evening, skies will begin to clear a bit in the overnight hours but lows will stay mild tonight in the 60s.

-We’re expecting more sunshine tomorrow, and temperatures will respond...
+We’re expecting a mix of sun and clouds tomorrow and maybe an isolated T’shower in the afternoon...
 Saturday looks very warm with highs in the middle 80s.
-However, a “back door” cool front pushing in from the northeast, will cause temperatures to drop from the 70s to the 60s late in the weekend.
+However, a “back door” cool front pushing in from the northeast, will cause temperatures to drop back into the low and mid 70s by Sunday.
 As clouds thicken on Sunday, showers and thunderstorms will develop again, especially in the afternoon and evening.
+A few storms Sunday could be severe.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.